 This beautiful camping area has five adirondacks, a pavilion, and latrine.
 Each adirondack has bunks for four.
 An adirondack is a three-sided shelter with a fireplace out front for reflective warmth.
 Available year-round for troops, crews, and posts; Webelos dens may use from April through September.Swift Lodge

-The Lodge at our Swift Base is available for off-season rental by crews, posts, and troops.
+The lodge at Swift Base is available for off-season rental by crews, posts, and troops.
 This heated lodge has bunks for 35, indoor water, bathrooms, showers, and a full kitchen.
 It also has a beautiful fireplace.
 You provide your cooking gear, and firewood.Camping

-Year-round camping is available to troops, crews and posts in the camporee area and at outpost trail camps along the Three Notch Trail.
+Year-round camping is available to troops, crews, and posts in the camporee area and at outpost trail camps along the Three Notch Trail (see below).
 We have a Webelos pavilion and camping area also.
 Scout units camp free.
 The camporee and Webelos area have latrines and water.Three Notch Trail

 Available year-round for troops, crews, and posts; we have five tree houses overlooking beautiful Nim's Lake at the overlook.
 Each of four tree houses have eight bunks.
-The fifth tree house has electric and six bunks and is usually reserved for the adults.
+The fifth tree house has electricity and six bunks, and is usually reserved for adults.
 Total capacity is 38.
 This is the perfect spot to base your units' fishing weekend from.
 A firepit grill, year-round water and latrine are availble.
 You provide your own firewood and cooking gear.Canoes

 Canoes are available from April through October for troops, crews, and posts.
-All participants must be swimmers and wear PFDs at all times.
+All participants must be swimmers and wear a personal flotation device (PFD) at all times.
 Thirty canoes are available.
-So schedule your unit's fishing event right away.
-Those 16-64 years of age must possess a valid MO State Fishing License.Nims Lake Boating and Fishing Regulations:
+Those 16-64 years of age must possess a valid Missouri State Fishing License.Nims Lake Boating and Fishing Regulations:

 - Safety Afloat Guidelines are required for boating.